 In Great Britain we have the famous Lands End to John O’Groats (LEJOG) by road and now as a gravel version plus a number of excellent smaller two or three day bikepacking events.
 There has been nothing however that combines a truly long distance self-supported event with being off-road on a mountain bike.
 Until now that is.

-The Great British Divide starts in the South East of the country about 25km from the Channel Coast and the Port of Dover and twists and turns its way up the country passing through the majority of the National Parks all the way up to the Highlands of Scotland.
+The Great British Divide starts in the South East of the country on the Channel Coast and the Port of Dover and twists and turns its way up the country passing through the majority of the National Parks all the way up to the Highlands of Scotland.